-This is where my meat-stick obsession began.
+This realization of “Where is the protein?” is when my meat-stick obsession began.
 I was struggling to find a real-food bar that actually contained what the label touted.
 Plus, they are versatile for snack pairing.
 I would rather add my own source of sugar; an apple, some berries, a date, than have a company do it for me.
 Call me an elitist.

 Rotisserie Chicken + an apple?
 A great snack, but a little awkward and dangerous in this Texas heat.
 But, jerky + cashews?
 This nutritious travel option will keep you satiated better than a sugar-laden energy bar.